 The Berries

-Mr. Berry was a retired science teacher who lived in the town of Pleasant Hill Ohio.
+Beecher Berry was a retired science teacher who lived in the tiny town of Pleasant Hill Ohio.
 He took pictures of birds that were published in several national magazine.

 Eventually we got back on topic and talked about his work.
 He shot pictures out his kitchen window of the birds that visited his feeder.
 He had a modest collection of camera equipment that he made the most of with his photography.
 He explained how he used his wife’s old purses as camera bags.
 What?
 It was at this point that I subtlety pushed the two “just in case” bags full of camera equipment under the table and out of sight.

 In the hour I was in the Berry’s home I spent about five minutes of actual taking pictures.
-But in the decades since, my memory of that time with the Berrys. as one of my favorite experiences that set the stage on how I could establish honest, productive relationships with my subjects..
-The Berrys taught me humility (though I’m still not ready to use purses as camera bags) and peaked my interest in small towns culture.
+But in the decades since, my memory of that experience with the Berries as one of my favorite experiences that became the model of how to establish honest, productive relationships with my subjects.
+The Berries taught me humility (though I’m still not ready to use purses as camera bags) and peaked my interest in small towns culture.
 The Berry’s unknowingly challenged my silly preconception.
 It was a gift I have treasured to this day.

 “I Just Can’t Take Good Pictures”

-Though I seriously doubted these theories, there were several aspects of the two pile review system that I questioned.
-On one hand I saw a rush to judgement based on a quick scan of the pictures.
-The reject pictures were so disturbing that many customer had me throw them away while still in the store.
-And seldom are pictures one hundred percent good or one hundred percent bad.
-Both piles offered opportunities for learning with a closer inspection.
-Not taking Missing a learning opportunity leads to repeating the same mistakes over and over which in film days meant wasting lots of money.
+As a fledging photographer myself, I seriously doubted these theories.
+It seemed to me that the two pile review system was often a rush to judgement based on a quick scan of the pictures.
+Seldom were the pictures one hundred percent good or one hundred percent bad.
+And both piles offered learning opportunities such as recognizing the pattern of repeating the same mistakes over and over.
+In the film days that meant wasting lots of money.

 The final piece of the puzzle took time for me to realize and when I did it had more to do with golf than picture taking.